Ukraine sailors being trained in Scotland

 Ukrainian Deputy Defence Minister Volodymr Havrylov has been in Scotland with UK Armed Forces Minister James Heappey to see the training.

-For security reasons the exact location is not being revealed.
+For security reasons, the exact location is not being revealed.

 They observed recruits learning weapon drills, damage control and how to operate the machinery on the vessels.